ryami333/guitar-build/README.md

 ![wires-threaded-to-control-pocket](wires-threaded-to-control-pocket.jpg)
 Threading the pickup wires through the pickup cavities and through to the control cavity, to check the diameters and the alignment.

 So, with all the routing and cutting complete, it was time to "laminate" (glue) the body together.
-Just before I did though, I took the opportunity to save myself the headache of trying to thread wiring through the finished body by threading a little bit of string through.
-This means that I would only have to tie the cables to the end of the strings and pull the strings through.
+Just before I did though, I took the opportunity to save myself the headache of threading wiring through the finished body by threading a little bit of string through while the pieces were still detached.
+This means that I would only have to tie the wires to the end of the strings and pull them through.

 ![about-to-glue](about-to-glue.jpg)
 The body pieces, with string threaded through.
 Ready to glue.